 Subsequent urine and blood tests will tell the doctor how effective treatment has been.

-The following types of patients are more likely to be treated in hospital for kidney infection:
+The following factors are more likely to lead to treatment being administered in-hospital for kidney infection:

-- EPN (emphysematous pyelonephritis) - this is a very rare complication; however, it is potentially fatal.
+- Emphysematous pyelonephritis (EPN): This is a very rare, potentially fatal complication.
 EPN is a severe infection in which kidney tissues are destroyed rapidly.
 The bacteria that cause the infection release a toxic gas that accumulates inside the kidney, causing fever, nausea, abdominal pain, vomiting, and confusion.

-- Kidney abscesses - pus accumulates inside kidney tissues in small pockets (abscesses).
+- Kidney abscesses: pus accumulates in kidney tissues in abscesses.
 Symptoms include blood in urine, weight loss, and abdominal pain.
 Sometimes surgery is needed to drain out the pus.

-- Sepsis (blood poisoning) - also a rare but possibly life-threatening complication.
-Bacteria spreads from the kidneys into the bloodstream, resulting in possible subsequent infections in any part of the body, including major organs.
-Symptoms include hypotension (low blood pressure), confusion, disorientation, diarrhea, weaker urine flow, clammy skin, cold skin, pale skin, and loss of consciousness.
-It is a medical emergency and patients are usually placed in an ICU (intensive care unit).
+- Blood poisoning, or sepsis: Also a rare but possibly life-threatening complication, sepsis leads to bacteria spreading from the kidneys into the bloodstream, resulting in infections in any part of the body, including major organs.
+It is a medical emergency and patients are usually placed in an intensive care unit (ICU).

 Often, a kidney infection is the result of a pre-existing infection in the urinary tract.
 The best way to prevent a kidney infection from developing is by not having bacteria in the urethra or bladder.

-- Toilet hygiene - after defecating (passing stools) wipe the anus from front to back.
+- Toilet hygiene: After passing stools, wipe the anus from front to back.
 This lessens the risk of spreading bacteria to the genitals.

-- Fiber - eat plenty of fiber so that stools come out easily and do not irritate or cause skin lesions.
-Constipation increases the risk of developing a urinary tract infection.
+- Fiber: Eat plenty of fiber so that stools come out easily and do not irritate or cause skin lesions.
+Constipation increases the risk of developing a kidney infection.